YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘Looks a bit shit.'

-‘Fuckin hell,' the girl said.
+‘Fuckin 'ell.'
 She gripped Roy's arm.

 ‘Bout three months.'

-‘Ya swear a lot, doncha?'
+‘You swear a lot doncha?'

 ‘No mate.'
 Roy pushed past and headed upstairs.